Public Works Department

 Crews provides 24-hour service and support to the public, responding to service calls for blockage problems concerning the sewer collection system and house service laterals from the main to the street or alley line.
 Collection system facilities (pumps, motors mains, lift stations and manholes) are serviced on a routine basis or as necessary.
 Treatment facilities are also maintained including sludge removal from the treatment ponds.

-- Sewer rates for a residence within the City limits is $32.90 every two months; no overage charged.
+- The sewer rate for a residence within the City limits is $32.90 every two months; no overage charged.

 The Parks and Building Maintenance Division provides for the operation and maintenance of community parks, special use areas, City Hall, Carnegie Center and the Police Station.
 This Division provides administration and supervision of contract providers, and park and building maintenance staff for landscaping, grounds, and building maintenance, including electrical and plumbing repairs, vandalism repairs, some painting, custodial services, and litter abatement.